 SoundCloud is free with limited ads

 SoundCloud is a free music streaming site that has an app for both iOS and Android.
 It is free to use, but there are a few catches: you get a maximum of seven skips and there’s a 30-second ad break after every 3 songs.
 But, if you’re looking to keep up with what’s hot in music without paying a penny, this is 100-percent the way to go about it.
+You may also find several ways to buy SoundCloud followers to increase your engagements.
+The more followers you have, the more growth you will achieve on this platform.

 Set a limit on how much you can order on Amazon